A Dual-Helix Governance Approach Towards Reliable Agentic Artificial Intelligence for WebGIS Development: Discussion of the Results

 \subsection{Structural vs. Informational Strategies}

 Our results highlight a fundamental distinction between informational strategies (e.g., prompt engineering, RAG) and structural governance such as the proposed dual-helix framework.
 While information strategies can describe a rule, they cannot systematically enforce it.
 Governance artifacts on the other hand form an external computational structure that constrains behavior, rather than merely providing information that the agent may or may not use.
-Table~\ref{tab:structural} summarizes the differences between informational strategies and structural governance approaches, such as the framework presented in this paper.

-The fundamental limitation of informational strategies lies in their reliance on the model’s internal willingness to follow instructions.
-In a zero-shot or traditional RAG-based setting, rules like coordinate system integrity or naming conventions are merely extra tokens appended to a prompt.
+Condition B in the FutureShoreline experiment (Static Context in Section~\ref{section-futureshorelines-experiment}) served as a proxy for a "perfect" informational payload, simulating a scenario where all necessary domain rules and project facts were successfully retrieved and supplied to the agent.
+However, our results demonstrate that simply possessing the information does not guarantee compliance.
+In a zero-shot or purely retrieval-based setting, mandatory constraints like coordinate system integrity are ultimately treated as advisory tokens appended to a prompt.
 As the context window grows, the attention weights allocated to these rules can degrade, leading to the instruction-following failure ($C4$).
 In contrast, structural governance through the Dual-Helix framework externalizes these concerns.
 By utilizing a 3-track architecture, the system separates the 'What' (domain facts) from the 'How' (executable constraints).
 While this still operates via prompt injection at the foundation model level, it shifts the paradigm from a single, static context window to dynamic, step-specific structural guidance.
-Critically, these governance artifacts are persistent, schema-validated, and version-controlled graph nodes that are programmatically assembled into each prompt---not manually authored, ephemeral text prone to degradation as context accumulates.
+Critically, these governance artifacts are persistent, schema-validated, and version-controlled graph nodes that are programmatically assembled into each prompt and not manually authored, ephemeral text prone to degradation as context accumulates.
 This ensures that compliance is not left to the probabilistic outcome of a well-phrased prompt, but is actively monitored and structurally guided at each step of the agent's operational cycle.
 For example, rather than hoping a model remembers to apply WCAG accessibility standards after several hours of coding, the governed agent is structurally guided to validate its plan against the persistent Behavior track at key workflow checkpoints.